Code-Institute-Submissions/project01-user-centric-frontend/README.md

 *   Remote debugging using Android, Windows OS and Chrome Dev Tools were used to test each new functionality and new/updated page.
 *   Each page was audited using Chrome Dev Tools Audit functionality

-**PLEASE NOTE: Many of the issues highlighted by the Audit can be addressed by more advanced solutions that are beyond the scope of this HTML/CSS project.**

 #####   Initial Testing
 |Browser/Test|Chrome|Firefox|IE|Chrome Android-Remote Debugging|